Jonah Heim Player Props: Rangers vs. Astros

 Jonah Heim At The Plate

-- Heim has had an RBI in 32 games this year (45.1%), including 13 multi-RBI outings (18.3%).
-He has also driven in three or more of his team's runs in eight contests.
+- Heim has driven home a run in 32 games this year (44.4%), including more than one RBI in 18.1% of his games and producing three or more of his team's runs on eight occasions..

-- He has scored in 30 games this year (42.3%), including multiple runs in nine games.
+- In 31 of 72 games this year, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.